-Off-campus options can be pricey, but before you despair at the eye-watering cost of ‘luxury’ private student halls that will require a second loan (circa £200-£300 per week—ouch!), read our handy guide to affordable London student accommodation.
+Off-campus options can be pricey, but before you despair at the eye-watering cost of ‘luxury’ private student halls that will require a second loan (circa £200.00–£300.00 per week—ouch!), read our handy guide to affordable London student accommodation.

 Student-specific rental (and how to find it)

-Before you get searching, consider whether you want to live as part of a student community, or whether you’re open to staying in more mixed accommodation.
-A lot of student places might well include bills, which makes the rent a little less painful.
+Consider whether you want to live as part of a student community, or whether you’re open to staying in mixed accommodation.
+For new students, campus life is the more sociable option and a chance to make new friends more easily.

-Accommodation For Students
+1. Accommodation For Students

-Similar to Accommodation for Students, it filters by accommodation type, availability and budget.
+Studentpad also filters by accommodation type, availability and budget.